micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 6.md

 And from the tribe of Naphtali: Kedesh in Galilee with its common-lands, Hammon with its common-lands, and Kirjathaim with its common-lands.

 ###### 77
-From the tribe of Zebulun the rest of the children of Merari _were given_ [^z]Rimmon with its common-lands and Tabor with its common-lands.
+From the tribe of Zebulun the rest of the children of Merari _were given_ Rimmon with its common-lands and Tabor with its common-lands.

 ###### 78
 And on the other side of the Jordan, across from Jericho, on the east side of the Jordan, _they were given_ from the tribe of Reuben: Bezer in the wilderness with its common-lands, Jahzah with its common-lands,